RyanBijkerk/logitblog-website/_posts/2021-04-30-terraform-&-ansible-better-together.md

 See the Ansible documentation for more information: [Installing Ansible - Ansible Documentation](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html){:target="_blank"}.

 ## The drawback of this strategy and toolset
 Now it is important to also understand the drawback of this strategy.
 At first, knowledge and mindset are big drawbacks of this strategy.
-This is also the biggest feedback received which was covered in a previous post.
+This is also the biggest feedback received which was covered in a previous post: [Logit Blog - Top 5 challenges of DevOps in End User Computing (EUC)](https://www.logitblog.com/top-5-challenges-of-devops-in-end-user-computing-(euc)/){:target="_blank"}.

 Even though the toolset is available for years, in general to a lot of organizations it is new.
 This means teams need to get familiar with the tools but also the way of working in code.
 Luckily, there is a lot of content out there to get you started.